mkarneim/pojobuilder/README.md

 		.withEmail("007@secretservice.org")
 		.build()

-Among other things you can use builders to build test data.
+Builders are quite useful, for example, to build test data, where you only want to set the relevant data properties.

 For more information on